About the UNSW Pharmaceutical Medicine program

 Most students take one course per term.
 You need to take 8 courses from the following core and elective courses to complete the program (please click on the links to view the Handbook entries):

 3. PHAR9122 Medical Affairs

-6. Health Technology Assessment stream: EITHER PHAR9114 Health Technology Assessment in Australia OR PHAR9115 Advanced Health Technology Assessment
+6. Health Technology Assessment stream: PHAR9114 Health Technology Assessment in Australia OR PHAR9115 Advanced Health Technology Assessment

-Students enrolled in the Master of Pharmaceutical Medicine (program code 9370) may exit early at the Graduate Diploma in Pharmaceutical Medicine (program code 5371; 36 UoC) or the Graduate Certificate in Pharmaceutical Medicine (program code 7370; 24 UoC) if they meet the requirements of these degrees.
+Students enrolled in the Master of Pharmaceutical Medicine (program code 9370) may exit early at the Graduate Diploma in Pharmaceutical Medicine (program code 5371; 36 UoC) or the Graduate Certificate in Pharmaceutical Medicine (program code 7370; 24 UoC) if you meet the requirements of these degrees.